dhamed007/thinkon-app/README.md

 Create Roles and ClusterRoles to define authorizations Map Roles and ClusterRoles to group and service accounts using RoleBingings and ClusterRoleBindings

-Use helm to configure Prometheus for monitoring the cluster and grafana for visualisation Configure prometheus to scrap latency metric from application. apply prometheusRule object that defines a recording rule for the latency metric you want to use for scaling Deploy the Prometheus Adapter.
+Use helm to deploy Prometheus for monitoring the cluster and grafana for visualisation Configure prometheus to scrap latency metric from application. apply prometheusRule object that defines a recording rule for the latency metric you want to use for scaling Deploy the Prometheus Adapter.